 Then, the heavier molecules are closer to the exobase.
 For instance, this includes nitrogen, oxygen, and carbon dioxide.

 Overall, some scientists don’t consider the exosphere as part of the atmosphere.
 This is because it has density similarities to the airless vacuum that is outer space.

 How thin is the atmosphere in the exosphere?

 The density of the exosphere is just a fraction of at sea level.
 And its mass is only 0.002% of the total mass of the atmosphere because gas molecules are far apart in the exosphere.

 Sound waves can’t travel through this layer of the atmosphere.
 If your body interacted with the exosphere, it would be freezing cold.
-Despite having a high temperature, there’s not enough gas molecules to transfer heat to your body.
+Despite having a high temperature, there are not enough gas molecules to transfer heat to your body.

 This is also why the exosphere exerts no significant energetic feedback to the lower atmospheric regions.